Trighap52/BuildKit-tutorial/scenarios/opa-tutorial/assets/step1.md

    kubectl get pods -n gatekeeper-system
    ```

-   You should see pods like `gatekeeper-controller-manager` running.
+   You should see pods like `gatekeeper-controller-manager` running (it may take a few seconds).
 If they are all up and running, Gatekeeper is ready.